HEAPLab/konro/README.md

 - libhwloc-dev
 - libsensors-dev
 - libopencv-dev
+- Cuda Toolkit

 OpenCV is required only for the peopledetect demo.
 If it is not installed, peopledetect is not compiled.

+Cuda Toolkit is required for the gpu plugin.
+It can be installed following this link https://developer.nvidia.com/cuda-downloads
 # Development

 QtCreator has been used as IDE for development on Ubuntu 22.04.2 LTS.